Federal Criminal Police Office (Germany): Firearms

 BKA police officers are equipped with the SIG Sauer P229 as a duty firearm.
 Selected units are also equipped with Heckler & Koch MP5 machine pistols.
 Additionally the police officers are equipped with pepperspray and bulletproof vests.

 The special mission unit MEK is equipped with Glock pistols, Heckler & Koch MP5 and other weapons.
 The Protection Group is also allowed to carry additional military-grade weapons, e.g. the ASE unit or the protection details (only revolvers are allowed in certain foreign countries).

 The use of these weapons and force in general is controlled by a special law, the UZwG.

 BKA police officers are authorized to carry their duty firearms concealed while off-duty.

 Vehicles

-The Protection Group of the BKA utilizes armoured cars from different manufacturers for their protection mission, e.g. like Mercedez-Benz W221 (for the President of Germany), Audi A8 L or BMW.
+The Protection Group of the BKA utilizes armoured cars from different manufacturers for their protection mission, e.g. like Mercedes-Benz W221 (for the President of Germany), Audi A8 L or BMW.